pvande/Encase/README.md

 end
 ```

-Technically, almost anything that can be compared with the `===` operator can be used in a contract, making it easy to specify robust signatures and extend the type system to meet your needs.
+Technically, almost anything that can be compared with the `===` operator can be used as a constraint in a contract, making it easy to specify robust signatures and extend the type system to meet your needs.

 ``` ruby
 Contract /^-?\d+$/ => Num